rossbachp/awesome-container-tinkering/TOOLS.md

 ### sh

+[Bourne shell /bin/sh](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/sh.html) is the standard shell binary on Unix-like systems — it’s the command-line interpreter used for executing shell scripts and interactive commands.

 ### bash

 [Oh My Bash ](https://github.com/ohmybash/oh-my-bash)is a framework for managing and enhancing the Bash shell environment.
 It provides a collection of plugins, themes, and customizations to improve the terminal experience, making it more user-friendly and visually appealing.
 With features like improved prompts, auto-suggestions, syntax highlighting, and customizable configurations, Oh My Bash streamlines workflows and boosts productivity for Bash users.